convisoappsec/conviso-docs/docs/general/vulnerabilities_management.md

 </div>

-The Workflow will be shown below the vulnerabilty title.
+The Workflow will be shown below the vulnerability title.
 All identified vulnerabilities will start with the **Identified** status.
 You can start the workflow by assigning a new status to the vulnerability, clicking on the **Assign** button and filling the form with the required data.
 When finished filling the form, click on the **Change** button to start the vulnerability workflow.
 The vulnerability status will be assigned to **In progress**:

 <div style={{textAlign: 'center'}}>